Guides

 Use care when choosing All Destinations File uploads and form data because it significantly widens the scope of the data the rule scans and can result in excessive false positives, blocking users' access to many sites inappropriately.
 We recommend that rules applied to all destinations not include built-in identifiers with lenient tolerances or custom identifiers with regexes that define a broad scope.
 Design regexes to narrowly identify the data you seek, and include threshold and proximity criteria.

-• Choose File uploads and form data of vetted apps only to monitor all uploaded files and forms data associated only with DLP Supported Applications.
+• Choose File uploads and form data of vetted applications only to monitor all uploaded files and forms data associated only with DLP Supported Applications.

 • Select Destination Lists and Applications for Inclusion—Monitors all web requests and blocks all file uploads matching the identities selected on the rule, the selected destination lists, and supported applications.

-• To add applications for inclusion, under Destinations expand Applications and check the boxes for the applications you want to add to the rule.
+• To add applications for inclusion, under Destinations expand Application Categories.
+(See Application Categories) for a list of available categories.)
+Expand categories and check the boxes for the applications you want to add to the rule.
+You can search for an application by entering at least three consecutive letters from the application name in the search box.

 • To add destination lists for inclusion, under Destinations expand Destination Lists and check the boxes for the destination lists you want to add to the rule.